Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Click I don’t have this person’s sign in information.
+- Click I don’t have this person’s sign-in information.

-- Enter your account information such as username and password and click Next to proceed.
+- Enter your account information, such as username and password, and click Next to proceed.

-After you’ve created a new account switch to it and see if the problem is resolved.
+After you’ve created a new account, switch to it and see if the problem is resolved.
 If the issue is resolved, you might have to move your personal files to a new account and use it as your main account from now on.

-Solution 5 – Uninstall Adobe Acrobat DC
+6. Uninstall Adobe Acrobat DC

 According to users, one application that can cause this issue is Adobe Acrobat DC.
 To fix the problem, you need to remove Adobe Acrobat DC from your PC.
 Once you remove the application, the issue should be resolved completely.

 Keep in mind that sometimes you might need to remove all files associated with Adobe Acrobat DC in order to fix this problem.
-You can do that manually, but the faster way to do it is to use uninstaller application.
+You can do that manually, but the faster way to do it is to use an uninstaller application.

-Solution 7 – Disable Autohide taskbar option
+7. Disable Autohide taskbar option

-- When Settings app opens, go to Personalization section.
+- Go to the Personalization section.

-- Choose Taskbar from the menu on the left and make sure that Automatically hide the taskbar in desktop mode option is disabled.
+- Choose Taskbar from the menu on the left and make sure that the Automatically hide the taskbar in desktop mode option is disabled.

-Solution 8 – Keep your Windows up to date
+8. Keep your Windows up to date

 If you’re having problems with shutdown and DDE Server Window, you might be able to fix the problem simply by updating your Windows.
 By default, Windows 10 installs the updates automatically, but sometimes you might miss an important update.